Skip to content

 Note: The auditor will collect random sample(s) at initial or annual audit, spot audit or other unannounced visits and submit these for laboratory testing.
 The number of samples will depend on the number of risk ingredients and storage points on farm.

-Note: A Non-GMO declaration does not replace the requirement to test.
+Note: A non-GMO declaration does not replace the requirement to test.

-1.2.9 Where the presence of GMO material is adventitious or technically unavoidable the action thresholds must not be exceeded.
+6.0.11 Where the presence of GMO material is adventitious or technically unavoidable the action thresholds must not be exceeded.
 The action thresholds are as follows:

 • Seed 0.1%